How long do you take Wegovy for weight loss?

 How long does it take to reach the right Wegovy dosage?

-The “right” Wegovy dosage differs from person to person, depending on their response to the medication and tolerance for common side effects, which can include nausea, diarrhea, vomiting, headache, and fatigue.
-There are two “maintenance” dosages of Wegovy: 1.7 mg and 2.4 mg.
-Before you reach those, however, you’ll likely spend at least a few weeks or months at the lower doses, which include 0.25 mg, 0.5 mg, and 1 mg.
+The “right” Wegovy dosage differs from person to person, depending on your response to the medication and tolerance for common side effects, which can include nausea, diarrhea, vomiting, headache, and fatigue.
+Before you reach your right maintenance dosage of Wegovy, you’ll likely spend at least a few weeks or months at the lower doses.

 The 2.4 mg dosage of Wegovy has been shown to deliver the greatest weight loss, but it’s not right for everyone.
 Some people may tolerate the side effects of Wegovy better at the 1.7 mg dosage, and that will be the right dosage for them.
 Both 1.7 mg and 2.4 mg are effective maintenance doses of Wegovy.